slednevmikhail/Moddb-fav/README.md

 how to use - download zip, unzip to a folder, open chrome, go to extentions, "upload unpacked extension", chose the folder

 before adding mods - press this button

 ![image](https://github.com/user-attachments/assets/c3a8f779-d061-4117-9c0f-d133e68913cf)

 then you can add any mod you like by pressing the + button

 ![image](https://github.com/user-attachments/assets/ac91c997-a97a-4a06-9ab9-e81e5a7dca13)

 then use "see saved mods"

 ![image](https://github.com/user-attachments/assets/158405f2-f27c-448b-8080-a837813cd34a)

 voila!

 ![image](https://github.com/user-attachments/assets/49902009-603b-4eec-a298-2d611e86cc99)

 one day ill finish this project but for now it is in heavy beta

-NOTE: THERE ARE A LOT OF BUGS i didnt even touch the frontend
+NOTE: A LOT OF BUGS, i didnt even touch the frontend